What Women Want

 Is it any good?

-Mel Gibson shows us just what women want in his first-ever romantic comedy -- we want Mel Gibson.
-Gibson is sheer heaven in this movie, dancing to Frank Sinatra in his apartment, watching his daughter try on prom dresses, or just reacting to snippets of thoughts he hears from girls, women, and even female dogs as he walks down the street.
+Mel Gibson shows us just what women want in his first-ever romantic comedy -- we want Mel Gibson, who is sheer heaven in this movie.
+Whether he's dancing to Frank Sinatra in his apartment, watching his daughter try on prom dresses, or just reacting to snippets of thoughts he hears from girls, women, and even female dogs as he walks down the street, he's delightful.
 He has the physical grace of a leading man and the timing and unselfconsciousness of a comic.
 The script sags in places, but Gibson keeps the movie floating in the clouds.

 Families can talk about...